pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 ![alt tag](../../../images/cron1.png)

-The pipeline runs every 10 seconds querying the database and updating its output.
-By default, Pachyderm runs the pipeline on input data that was added since the last tick skipping the already processed data.
+The pipeline runs every ten seconds querying the database and updating its output.
+By default, Pachyderm runs the pipeline on the input data that was added since the last tick skipping the already processed data.
 However, if you need to reprocess all the data, you can set the `overwrite` flag to `true` to overwrite the timestamp file on each tick.